tim42/reflective/README.md

     });

   // retrieve the last 100 failure reasons of `a::b::f`
-  // a failure reason (the `neam::r::reason` object) contain the failure type (death by signal, syscall failure, file not found, exception, ...),
+  // a failure reason (the `neam::r::reason` object) contain the failure type
+  //  (death by signal, syscall failure, file not found, exception, ...),
-  // the file and line where the error has occurred, a message, the number of consecutive time the error has been raised and the timestamp range.
+  // the file and line where the error has occurred, a message, the number of
+  // consecutive time the error has been raised and the timestamp range.
-  // the list of failure is guaranteed to be strictly ordered in time (not timestamp range can overlap). std::vector<neam::r::reason> failure_reasons = itp.get_failure_reasons(100);
+  // the list of failure is guaranteed to be strictly ordered in time
+  // (no timestamp range can overlap). std::vector<neam::r::reason> failure_reasons = itp.get_failure_reasons(100);
 }